Liuyuan999/MOO_Uniform_PF/README.md

-# SURF: Uniform Pareto-Front Sampling for Scalarization
+# SURF: Steering the Scalarization Weight to Uniformly Traverse the Pareto Front

 This repository provides code for reproducing the experiments in the paper on **SURF**, a scalarization-based framework for sampling uniformly along the Pareto front in multi-objective optimization.